b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 - Bleeding may occur into a plaque, and be seen as sub-intimal haemorrhage at autopsy.
 - The compromised area of myocardium may rupture between 3 days and 1 week after the clinical onset of the infarction.
-- SCD is defined as the unexpected death without an obvious noncardiac cause that occurs
+- SCD is defined as the unexpected death without an obvious noncardiac cause that occurs:
-  - within 1 hour of witnessed symptom onset (established SCD)
+  - within 1 hour of witnessed symptom onset (established SCD).
-  - within 24 hours of unwitnessed symptom onset (probable SCD)
+  - within 24 hours of unwitnessed symptom onset (probable SCD).
 - Dysfunctions of the cardiac conduction and autonomic nervous systems are known to contribute to SCD pathogenesis.

+#### Hypertensive heart disease

+- Long-standing hypertension can result in cardiac remodeling.
+- While exercise and hypertension can both be associated with development of LVH,
+  - The cardiac remodeling from hypertension is pathological with associated fibrosis and risk of heart failure and mortality.
+  - LVH in athletes in generally non-pathological and lacks the fibrosis.